Wunkolo/qHilbert/README.md

 | 0 | 3 |        | +   + |    1: ( 0, 1 )
 |---+---| -----> | |   | |    2: ( 1, 1 )
 | 1 | 2 |        | +---+ |    3: ( 1, 0 )
++---+---+        +-------+          ^
+                                    |
-+---+---+        +-------+    (Notice the gray-code like pattern)
+Notice the gray-code like pattern with the vectors

+Try this python one-liner on for size to see how to generate graycodes
+    [ (1 & (x//2), 1 & ((x//2)^x)) for x in [0,1,2,3] ]
 ```

-A second-order Hilbert curve of Width 4 is induced using the previous order Hilbert curve of Width 2 by further sub-dividing the quadrants 0,1,2, and 3 into even smaller quadrants, and traversing each quadrant in rotated "U" shapes yet again while the upper quadrands are being traversed in a "U" shape as well before moving on to the next quadrant.
-This "U" shaped traversal is happening at multiple levels of recursion at once.
+A second-order Hilbert curve of Width 4 is induced using the previous order Hilbert curve of Width 2 by further sub-dividing the quadrants 0,1,2, and 3 into even smaller quadrants, and traversing each quadrant in alternate "U" shapes yet again while the upper quadrands are being traversed in various "U" shapes as well before moving on to the next quadrant.
+This "U" shaped traversal is happening at multiple levels of recursion at once while traversing the entire curve
-The "U" shape traversal is rotated/flipped in such a way to keep the endpoints of the "U" close to the entrance and exits of the quadrant being traversed before it.
+The "U" shape traversal is rotated/flipped in such a way to keep the endpoints of the "U"-order close to the entrance and exits of the quadrant being traversed before it.

 ```
 Second order Hilbert curve of Width 4